nanopack/hoarder/README.md

   update      Update a file in hoarder

 Flags:
-  -b, --backend="file://": Hoarder backend driver
-  -g, --clean-after=0: Age, in seconds, after which data is deemed garbage
+  -b, --backend string     Hoarder backend (default "file:///var/db/hoarder") -g, --clean-after uint   Age, in seconds, after which data is deemed garbage (default time.Now())
-      --config="": /path/to/config.yml
+      --config string      /path/to/config.yml
-  -h, --help[=false]: help for
-  -H, --host="127.0.0.1": Hoarder hostname/IP
-  -i, --insecure[=true]: Whether or not to start the Hoarder server with TLS
+  -H, --host string        Hoarder hostname/IP (default "127.0.0.1") -i, --insecure           Whether or not to start the Hoarder server with TLS (default true)
-      --log-file="/var/log/hoarder.log": If log-type=file, the /path/to/logfile
-      --log-level="INFO": Output level of logs (TRACE, DEBUG, INFO, WARN, ERROR, FATAL) --log-type="stdout": The type of logging (stdout, file) -p, --port="7410": Hoarder port
-      --server[=false]: Run hoarder as a server
+      --log-level string   Output level of logs (TRACE, DEBUG, INFO, WARN, ERROR, FATAL) (default "INFO") -p, --port string        Hoarder port (default "7410") -s, --server             Run hoarder as a server
-  -t, --token="": Auth token used when connecting to a secure Hoarder -v, --version[=false]: Display the current version of this CLI
+  -t, --token string       Auth token used when connecting to a secure Hoarder -v, --version            Display the current version of this CLI

-Use " [command] --help" for more information about a command.
+Use "hoarder [command] --help" for more information about a command.
 ```

 ## Configuration